 Undoubtedly, one of the most researched probiotic strains for immunity is Lactobacillus paracasei CASEI 431®, which has been shown to reduce the duration of cold and flu symptoms by three days, compared to placebo, in a gold standard flu vaccine challenge study9.
-Healthcare professionals may like to note that this strain is now contained in our supplement, 'For daily immunity'.
 You can read more about the research that supports all of these strains on the Probiotics Database.

 Probiotics and the immune system - in-depth

 How do probiotics interact with our immune system?

 It seems weird to think that such tiny organisms could influence our health, working with our bodies in synergy for a mutually beneficial relationship.
 But it’s in the interests of our resident bacteria to keep their hosts in tip-top shape, and this symbiotic relationship may have evolved because bacteria naturally did what was necessary to keep their ‘homes’ safe.